J0K3RS-L4UGH/Hackers-Toolbox/README.md

 A collection of tools for ethical/white hat hackers.
 **Please do not use for malicious purposes.**
 **Please check how legal these tools are in your country.**
+**The creator of this does not take liability for anything this is used for**

 ## Thank you to everyone who made these tools.